bflaven/BlogArticlesExamples/nft_insights/001_NFT_training/README.md

 **My subject is to create what is commonly called Generative Art Collections.
 It is a new way to create a collection of NFTs with scripts.
 This process is at the origin of the most popular collections such as CryptoPunks, Bored Ape Yacht Club...
 I looked for some resources in Python to generate my own collection.
 Here is a fraction of this search.
 For those who don't know what an NFT and some other concepts regarding the NFT ecosystem, you can read the article published on my own website [flaven.net](https://flaven.fr/) or you can grab the source for each NFT generator and some other resource on this GitHub account.**

-This NFT generator came from [SEO Spider General's User Guide](https://github.com/sonmh79/NFT_training/blob/master/nft_create.py)] (파이썬으로 NFT 만들어보기 Creating an NFT with Python)
+This NFT generator came from [파이썬으로 NFT 만들어보기 Creating an NFT with Python](https://github.com/sonmh79/NFT_training/blob/master/nft_create.py)

-You can also find more information in this article [SEO Spider General's User Guide](https://betterprogramming.pub/create-your-own-nft-collection-with-python-82af40abf99f)]
+You can also find more information in this article [SEO Spider General's User Guide](https://betterprogramming.pub/create-your-own-nft-collection-with-python-82af40abf99f)